 - Your child isn’t ready for his nap at his normal time.
 He isn’t showing signs of being tired and is content to stay awake.

 - Your baby starts waking up early from his nap.
-He may have taken 1.5 to 2 hour naps each day, and begins waking up earlier from his nap.
+He may have taken 1.5 to 2 hour naps each day, and suddenly your baby only naps 30 minutes to an hour.

 - Bedtime becomes a battle.
 If your child starts resisting bedtime or playing in his crib after you put him to bed, he may be ready to drop a nap.

 - Your baby starts waking up early in the morning.
-If your baby was typically sleeping until 7 am and suddenly starts waking up consistently at 5:00 am, it may be a sign he is ready to make the 2 to 1 nap transition.
+If your baby was typically sleeping until 7 am and suddenly starts waking up consistently at 5:00 am, it may be a sign he is ready to transition to one nap.

 How Long Does it Take to Transition to One Nap?

 The one-nap transition can be one of the trickier nap transitions, because if that one nap doesn’t go well, you don’t have any other daytime sleep to help out.

 It may take a few weeks of short naps for your baby to adjust to the one-nap schedule.
 When your baby is transitioning to one nap, it’s common for them to only nap an hour or so at first.

 If your baby’s naps are too short after making the transition, it’s normal!
 If you followed the guidance on when to transition to one nap, don’t go back to two naps at this point.

 You can do an earlier bedtime to help make up for the lost sleep or try to squeeze in a car nap or stroller nap in the afternoon to help prevent your baby from becoming overtired.